turbofan20/Surah-Viewer/README.md

 ---
 # Issues and Bugs ⚠️ 🛠️

-Alhamdulillah I am impressed at what was produced within 10 days despite knowing nothing about AutoHotKey less than 2 weeks ago.
-In every program, however, there are bound to be some bugs and issues.

 1)	There is currently no button to suspend all hotkeys temporarily (Ctrl + 1 exits the script though)

 2) Despite the interactive tooltip, there is no information menu that displays all of the controls of the program at once